dhananjaylatkar/cscope_maps.nvim/README.md

 - Only want to use Cscope?
 No worries, keymaps can be disabled using `disable_maps` option.
 - Supports `cscope` and `gtags-cscope`.
 Use `cscope.exec` option to specify executable.
 - `:Cstag <symbol>` does `tags` search if no results are found in `cscope`.
+- `vim.g.cscope_maps_statusline_indicator` can be used in statusline to indicate ongoing db build.

 ## Features
 * Opens results in quickfix, **telescope**, or **fzf-lua**.